Data Centers in Natal

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Brazil offers significant tax incentives for data center investment.
-These programs provide exemptions and reductions on import tariffs for IT equipment, which lowers the capital expenditure needed to build or expand infrastructure.
+Tax Advantage For Data Centers: Brazil offers significant tax incentives that directly lower the cost of building and equipping a data center.
+These programs include exemptions on import tariffs for IT equipment, which substantially reduces the initial capital investment required for new deployments or technology refreshes.

 Natural Disaster Risk